-The Respondent provided a table summarizing the capitalization rate derivations from the eight sales that were analyzed.
-There was no support or explanation of the typical net operating income amounts used in the analysis.
-Copies of ARFI's and/or rent rolls were in the evidence.
-However, the total amounts did not match with the typical used in the analysis.
+The Respondent provides a table summarizing the capitalization rate derivations from the eight sales that were analyzed.
+There is no support or explanation of the typical net operating income amounts used in the analysis.
+Copies of ARFI's and/or rent rolls are in the evidence.
+However, the total amounts do not match with the typicals used in the analysis.
 Net operating income is a key component of the capitalization rate derivation formula.
-The Respondent provided no compelling evidence to support its net operating income estimates for the sale properties in its analysis therefore the Board did not give weight to those capitalization rates.
+The Respondent provides no compelling evidence to support its net operating income estimates for the sale properties in its analysis therefore the Board does not give weight to those capitalization rates.

-Braeside Centre (1919 Southland Drive SW) was analyzed using a 9.0% vacancy rate which was a holdover from its former classification as a strip centre.
-Typical vacancy for southwest guadrant community/neighbourhood shopping centres is 4.0%.
-The error, which had apparently been discovered some time ago, was not corrected for this hearing.
-In the capitalization rate analysis, 2010 parameters were used to analyze the Sunridge Centre (2929 Sunridge Way NE) sale and 2009 parameters were used for the analysis of Braeside, yet the two sales occurred just four days apart in December 2009.
+Braeside Centre (1919 Southland Drive SW) is analyzed using a 9.0% vacancy rate which is a holdover from its former classification as a strip centre.
+Typical vacancy for southwest quadrant community/neighbourhood shopping centres is 4.0%.
+The error, which had apparently been discovered some time ago, is not corrected for this hearing.
+In the capitalization rate analysis, 2010 parameters are used to analyze the Sunridge Centre (2929 Sunridge Way NE) sale and 2009 parameters are used for the analysis of Braeside, yet the two sales occurred just four days apart in December 2009.

-An Assessment to Sale Ratio (ASR) analysis in the Respondent's evidence indicated that the median ASR for the five sales in the Complainant's evidence would be 0.97 using a 7.25% capitalization rate and 0.91 using the requested 7.75% capitalization rate.
+An Assessment to Sale Ratio (ASR) analysis in the Respondent's evidence indicates that the median ASR for the five sales in the Complainant's evidence would be 0.97 using a 7.25% capitalization rate and 0.91 using the requested 7.75% capitalization rate.
 For assessment quality purposes, the ideal range of ASR's is from 0.95 to 1.05.
-These ASR's were based on time adjusted sales prices for the comparables.
-There were inconsistencies in the time adjustment rates that the Respondent was unable to explain.
+These ASR's are based on time adjusted sales prices for the comparables.
+There are inconsistencies in the time adjustment rates that the Respondent is unable to explain.
 For example, Braeside Centre and Sunridge Centre sold just four days apart in December 2009.
-The Braeside sale price was adjusted upwards by 4.50% while the Sunridge Centre price was adjusted upwards by 3.86%.
+The Braeside sale price is adjusted upwards by 4.50% while the Sunridge Centre price is adjusted upwards by 3.86%.